Jury finds ex-politician guilty of murder in 2022 killing of Las Vegas investigative reporter

 Robert Telles hung his head, shaking it slightly from side to side as the verdict was read Wednesday in Clark County District Court.
 Jurors deliberated for nearly 12 hours after hearing eight days of evidence in his trial, which began Aug 12.

-Telles, 47, has been jailed without bail since his arrest several days after Las Vegas Review-Journal reporter Jeff German was found slashed and stabbed to death in a side yard of his home on Labor Day weekend 2022.
+Telles, 47, has been jailed without bail since his arrest several days after Las Vegas Review-Journal reporter Jeff German was found stabbed to death in a side yard of his home over Labor Day weekend 2022.

 Telles denied killing German.
 He alleged a broad conspiracy of people framed him for German’s killing in retaliation for his effort to root out corruption he saw in his office.